Recessed Lighting Installation

 Good recessed lighting is mostly about placement.
 We plan around:

-- where people actually sit or work (so light lands where you need it)
+- where people actually sit or work (so light lands exactly where it’s needed)

-- TV viewing angles (to avoid reflections and eye strain)
+- TV viewing angles (to reduce glare, reflections, and eye strain)

 - shadows on counters and mirrors (especially in kitchens and bathrooms)

-This avoids the common mistake: lights aligned perfectly on paper, but awkward in real life.
+This helps avoid a common issue: lighting that looks perfectly aligned on paper but feels awkward or uneven in real life.

 2) Fixture type: new cans vs retrofit

-If your home already has older recessed housings, an LED recessed retrofit installation can be a clean upgrade without rebuilding everything.
-If the existing housing is damaged, not suitable near insulation, or poorly wired, replacing it is usually the safer option.
+If your home already has older recessed housings, an LED recessed retrofit installation can be a clean upgrade without requiring full reconstruction.
+If the existing housing is damaged, not rated for insulation contact, or poorly wired, full replacement is usually the safer and more reliable option.

 3) Color temperature and beam spread

-Most homes feel comfortable in a warm range (often around 2700K–3000K).
-Beam angle matters too: wide spreads work for general lighting; narrower or adjustable trims work better for art walls or specific zones.
+Most homes feel comfortable in a warm range (typically 2700K–3000K).
+Beam angle also plays an important role: wider beam spreads work best for general ambient lighting, while narrower or adjustable trims are better for highlighting art walls or specific zones.

 Recessed lights with dimmer compatibility depends on: